-For commercial service, the deposit may be calculated based on the transformer size x \$40 and is required prior to connection of service.
+For commercial and irrigation service, the deposit may be calculated based on the transformer size x \$40 and is required prior to connection of service.

 - a.
-Any deposit collected by the Cooperative is meant to ensure that the member will not be a financial burden on the rest of the membership. - b.
-Deposits will be held until twelve (12) consecutive on-time monthly payments for residential services and up to three (3) years on yard lights and all other classes of service except leased irrigation, or until credit is satisfactorily established. - c.
-Deposits are not to be used to pay current amounts owed unless the deposit is credited to the member's account after a satisfactory credit rating has been established. d.
-Deposits cannot be used to pay off past due balances. - e.
+Any deposit collected by the Cooperative is meant to ensure that the member will not be a financial burden on the rest of the membership.
+Deposits will be held until twelve (12) consecutive on-time monthly payments for residential services and up to three (3) years on yard lights and all other classes of service, or until credit is satisfactorily established. - b.
+Deposits are not to be used to pay current amounts owed unless the deposit is credited to the member's account after a satisfactory credit rating has been established. - c.
+Deposits cannot be used to pay off past due balances. - d.
 Upon termination of service, the deposit may be credited to the account or used to pay any delinquent charges for service or other amounts due to the Cooperative.
-The balance, if any, will be refunded to the member. - f.
-Deposits on leased irrigation or yard lights shall be in accordance with the rate requirements or signed agreement. - g.
-Where an irrigation system or land is leased, and credit with the Cooperative has not been established, a deposit equivalent of \$25.00 per kW of established demand may be paid in advance and applied to the October bill or refunded at the end of the season.
-The maximum demand used by the system for prior years is to be used for this charge; otherwise, 80% of the installed horsepower will be considered the demand in kW.
-The deposit for existing irrigation accounts that have an unsatisfactory credit or service standing will be equal to the total billing for the previous growing season. - h.
+The balance, if any, will be refunded to the member. - e.
 No interest will be paid on any deposit.